s-a-malik/fumi/README.md

 The dataset is hosted on Zenodo [here (TODO)]().

-You can explore the dataset using the demo in the `notebooks` directory.
+You can explore the dataset using the demo in the `notebooks` directory, which can be opened in Google Colab.

 ## Models